Union City, New Jersey: Parks and recreation

+Washington Park, which covers 22 acre straddling the border of the city and The Heights neighborhood in Jersey City, is part of the Hudson County Park System.
+Previously a flat expanse of dirt, it had been used to host visiting carnivals, circuses, and Wild West shows, including Buffalo Bill's Wild West show, performed there in 1908, when the plot was called the North Street Grounds.
+A movement to develop it into a park began in 1909, though this would not come into fruition until 1917, and the park took its current shape in the 1930s, partially as a result of the input of the Works Progress Administration.
+Among its features is Wave, a 14 ft high, 35 ft wide brushed stainless steel sculpture by Chakaia Booker that was installed in 2008.

 Reservoir Park, located around Hackensack Reservoir on Palisade Avenue between 20th and 22nd Streets, opened on September 25, 2015.
 The passive park, at the city border in Weehawken, was created on the 14.4 acres site of a reservoir that had been owned by United Water but had not been used since 1996.

 Commerce and economy

 Originally, Bergenline Avenue was the width of a cowpath, and was not regarded as a business center.
 Street car tracks were expected to be laid on Palisade Avenue where the Town Hall was located.
 However, an influential citizen named Henry Kohlmeier, who had just built his residence on Palisade Avenue, did not wish to be disturbed by the noise of the passing cars, and proposed that the tracks be laid on Bergenline Avenue, two blocks to the west, and before those who would have objected to this became aware of this change, the motion was approved.

 The continuous line of retail stores that appeared on Bergenline Avenue by the time the town of Union Hill was incorporated made it not only the city's main commercial thoroughfare, but a major shopping thoroughfare for North Hudson County, one of the leading shopping centers and commercial strips in Northern New Jersey, and the longest commercial avenue in the state.
 Among the Cuban Americans in the area, it has earned the nickname La Avenida.

 Bergenline runs through not only the entire length of Union City from north to south, but also through West New York, Guttenberg and North Bergen.
 Also known as the "Miracle Mile", Bergenline's largest concentration of retail and chain stores begins at the intersection of 32nd Street and continues north until 92nd Street in North Bergen, and while it is a narrow one-way, southbound street throughout most of Union City, it becomes a four lane, two-way street at 48th Street, one block south of the town's northern boundary.
 Bergenline Avenue is also used as the route for local parades, such as the annual Memorial Day Parade.